y-sayegh/name-screening/README.md

 - **User-Friendly UI**: Built with Bootstrap for a clean and responsive design.

 ## Prerequisites
+- NetReveal environment
+- Microsoft Azure Tranlation service (details on how to set up this service can be found [Microsoft Azure Names Transliteration](https://netreveal.atlassian.net/wiki/x/NoBGJQ)
 - Python 3.7 or higher
 - Flask
 - Required Python libraries: